 1922 – 1938

 The original emblem shows two deer standing on their hind legs to the shield’s right and left.
 Animals look in opposite directions and lean on the central element.
 They have powerful horns in several branches, which speak of unsurpassed strength and the desire to fight for competition.
-These qualities are extremely important for Porsche because the company was engaged in producing passenger cars and sports cars, where speed, endurance, and swiftness are valued.
+These qualities are extremely important for Porsche because the company is engaged in producing passenger cars and sports cars, where speed, endurance, and swiftness are valued.

 The shield depicts black and red stripes echoing the flag and deer antlers’ colors – three in each of the two sectors.
 Wide lines occupy two more parts.
 They are staggered.
-Both the shield and the deer are on sharp elongated elements resembling fragments of horns.
+Both the shield and the deer are on sharp, elongated elements resembling fragments of horns.

 1938 – 1948